frodal/SCMM-hypo/README.md

 Follow point 1 or 2 below to compile

 1. First case, run a simulation with a local compiled library (the compilation will be done each time a simulation is run)
-    - Clone the repository: `SCMM-hypo` from the SIMLab project on www.code.sintef.no or from github.com
+    - Clone the repository: `SCMM-hypo` from Github :basecamp:
     - Change the current directory to the `SCMM-hypo` folder
     - Copy the simulation input (e.g. `MySim.inp`) to the current directory
     - Run the simulation using the command: `abaqus double job=MySim user=HypoImp int`